OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 Jenkins can now make your compile packages available in Octopus to be deployed.
-Let's create a new job by going to the Jenkins home page and clicking the **new item &rarr; freestyle project**, and assign the following settings:
+Let's create a new job by going to the Jenkins home page and click **new item &rarr; freestyle project**, and assign the following settings:

 ### Source Code Management